Coding-Child/nlp_master/README.md

 2. At random, 50% of the next sentence will be **irrelevant**.

 # Author
-SooHyung Park, NLP Lab, Catholic University of Korea (pshpulip40@gmail.com / pshpulip22@catholic.ac.kr)
+SooHyung Park, NLP Lab, Catholic University of Korea, Ungraduated (pshpulip40@gmail.com / pshpulip22@catholic.ac.kr)